ymumberson/Mobile-Apps-Coursework/README.md

 # Mobile Apps Coursework
  A restaurant review app for android, created as part of a coursework.
+The app uses Firebase so it has cloud-based authentication and storage.

 Below are some screenshots of the various views.